Uzval-Mallepeddi/Data-Structures/README.md

 # Data-Structures
-Python Implementation of Data Structures and algorithms
+Implementation of Data Structures and algorithms using Java